lxmn3kmr/pyjamah/EmbeddedSummary/Arm_CPU.md

    architectures - v6 (M0, M1), v7(M3, M4, M7)  v8(M23, M33, M55)  M0/M1 etc. are called micro architectues.

 **Context Switch Save**
 context will be saved on Stack.
-Saves R0-R4(may be few more) and then R14(LR), R11, R12 , R10.
+Saves R0-R3 and then xPSR, R15 (PC) R14(LR), R12.
 (Idea is saves 8 registers 4 from top and 4 from bottom).
-Goes to SP address at R13, saves these registers. saves PC as well.
+Goes to SP address at R13, saves these registers.
+If new program tries to modify unsave registers, those registers have to be saved before using.

 Return context - brings back saved info on stack.